Shells and Terminals¶

 SSH key agent¶

 To enable the ssh-agent on Windows, one extra step is needed: we need to start the ssh-agent service.
-To do that, open the services manager and start the OpenSSH Authentication Agent
+To do that, open the services manager and start the OpenSSH Authentication Agent service.

 Git¶